Community Health Leaders

 Jayson Sacco

 Jayson Sacco was diagnosed at age 14 with Ankylosing Spondylitis.
 This was before internet or any of the extensive knowledge or medications available now.
-Through the years due to AS, he has had multiple Iritis flares, bilateral hip replacement, a fused lower back and neck.
-Read more.
+Through the years due to AS, he has had multiple Iritis flares, bilateral hip replacement (3 left hips and 1 right hip), a fused lower back and neck.
+He is now disabled from his full-time job and creates The Ankylosing Spondylitis Podcast.
+Read more

-Regular contributors and moderators at AnkylosingSpondylitis.net are offered compensation for their contributions to the AnkylosingSpondylitis.net community.
-If you are interested in joining our team, please contact us at contact@ankylosingspondylitis.net.
+Regular contributors and moderators at AxialSpondyloarthritis.net are offered compensation for their contributions to the AxialSpondyloarthritis.net community.
+If you are interested in joining our team, please contact us at contact@axialspondyloarthritis.net.

 By providing your email address, you are agreeing to our privacy policy.